GEOS270/FinalProject/index.md

 This is intended to be a group project.
 I suggest you work in a groups of 3.
 Groups larger than 4 are **not allowed**.
 If you are looking to join a group, try making a post to the **Final Project Group Search** discussion page on canvas, list any topics you might be interested in working on.
 If you are still having trouble finding a group try reaching out to your TA for assistance.

-I encourage you to work in groups, however I also recognize group work can be very difficult for some, especially those taking the course online.
-You may work alone if desired **but** you must request approval first.
+I encourage you to work in groups, however I also recognize group work can be very difficult for some; you may work alone **but** you must request approval **first**.
 Choosing to work alone **will not** lower the expectations for your project.
 Your project will be evaluated using the same standards as group projects.

 ---